divyansh-tamrakar/Notes-APP/README.md

 For this project I followed a video by Dennis Ivy on youtube. for the most part I knew the django code but not the React part so that is copied in a way.
 I am unbeknownst to React but I might learn it in near future.

+NOTE : in the project's frontend part, the js files are full of syntactical errors due to the misplaced tags.
+Idk why it happened and I downloaded some extentions just before the video so maybe an extention broke.

 # TO RUN THE PROJECT

 clone the repository and open the project in VS Code